MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

     right.

     > [!NOTE]
-    > Only bookings with the “In Progress” status are listed.
+    > Only bookings for the current day are listed.

-1. In the **Booking** pane, select the resource (expert).
+2. In the **Booking** pane, select the resource (expert).

     ![Select the resource (expert)](media/61c6885a58d179a39e18b3af01554fcc.png "Select the resource (expert)")

-1. In the filtered contacts list, select the tile for the expert.
+3. In the filtered contacts list, select the tile for the expert.
 If you don’t see the contact you’re looking for, select **Search** to bring up the holographic keyboard.